Link Shell Extension

 Symlinks

 The folder 'Outer Junction/Symlink' is targeted at the folder 'Outer Junction/Symlink Target'.
-In LSE naming universe this kind of folder is called Outer Junction/Symlink, because its target points to a folder, which is in paralell and thus outside the anchor 'Folder 1'.
+In LSE terms this kind of folder is called Outer Junction/Symlink, because its target points to a folder, which is in parallel and thus outside the anchor 'Folder 1'.

 Behaviour for inner symbolic links

-By closely looking at the above picture some can find three different types of files/symbolic links:
+By closely looking at the above picture one can find three different types of files/symbolic links:

 Normal Files The file A is a normal file.
 It gets copied as any other copy tool would do.